-4Kids pays Network Providers for foster care services at the fee-for-service rates shown in Exhibit C of the Network Provider services agreement.
-Network Providers receive payment for each night of service a child is in a pre-authorized placement.
+4Kids pays Network Providers for foster care placements at the rates shown in Exhibit C of the Network Provider agreement.
+Network Providers receive payment for each night a child is in a pre-authorized placement.
 4Kids pays Network Providers for the calendar day of placement, but not for the calendar day of discharge or placement change.
+4Kids does not process payments for any foster care placements for children for whom 4Kids have not yet issued a placement authorization.